scloud19/SECipedia/AWS/EC2.md

 						action: PACKAGE_SETUP
 							Prepares yum repo
 							Handles package actions defined in user data

+							Your custom applications can be uploaded during the instance launch by using this action.

 						action: RUNCMD
 							Runs a shell command
 						action: RUN_USER_SCRIPTS